Ring 2: Reception

 Variety referred to the film as a "very different beast" than the Ring, with "less atmosphere and more genre shocks".
 The review stated that the film "notably fails to build on the first movie's wonderfully nasty final scene" and is "progressively more conventional with no special visual style or under-the-skins frissons".

 As a result of the film's popularity, one of the film's cast members, Kyoko Fukada (role of Kanae Sawaguchi), was offered a recording contract with Pony Canyon (the label that handled the releases of the film's soundtrack and its accompanying single), and her debut single "Saigo no Kajitsu" (最後の果実, The Last Fruit) was released by Pony Canyon on May 19, 1999.

-Ring 2 holds a 7% percent rating on Rotten Tomatoes, based on fourteen reviews.
+Ring 2 holds a 7% rating on Rotten Tomatoes, based on fourteen reviews.

 Legacy

 A prequel film was released the following year, Ring 0: Birthday (2000), based on the Lemon Heart segment of the Suzuki anthology novel Birthday in the Ring novel series.
 13 years after this film’s release, the soft reboot Sadako 3D (2012) was released, loosely based on the Suzuki novel S, from the aforementioned Ring novel series.
-It ignores the continuity of this film and instead acknowledges the film Rasen, the original forgotten sequel that this film was meant to replace.
+It ignores the continuity of this film and instead acknowledges the film Spiral, the original forgotten sequel that this film was meant to replace.

-In 2019, a follow-up to this film was released called Sadako (2019), a direct sequel to Ring 2 that follows its own continuity separate from the Rasen continuity.
+In 2019, a follow-up to this film was released called Sadako (2019), a direct sequel to Ring 2 that follows its own continuity separate from the Spiral continuity.